 Pat Flynn posts all of his income reports on this page.
-I will recommend you to go through his first few years of income reports.
-That’ll give you a strong sense of what it takes to start making money with a blog.
+I will advise you to go through his first few years of income reports to get a strong sense of what it takes to start making money with a blog.

-According to one of his interview on Forbes website, Steve’s doing over seven figures with his business.
+According to one of his interview on Forbes, Steve’s doing over seven figures with his business.

 What I personally like about Steve is how he has differentiated himself from the hordes of other fitness bloggers online.